Check this report template live or use it with your own data!

 If you want to know more about creating optimized dashboards, you should read my 7 golden rules to creating kickass dashboard article.

 Oh!
-And don’t forget to always compare over the last period or over last year to give a meaning to your dashboards.
-Absolute numbers doesn’t mean much (unless you know all your numbers by heart).
+And don’t forget to always compare over the last period or over last year to give meaning to your dashboards.
+Absolute numbers don’t mean much (unless you know all your numbers by heart).

 Ok, so Google Analytics is probably not the best tool to create clients’ reports and dashboards.

-Now, you’re probably wondering what metrics to add in your professional dashboard clients’ reports.
+Now, you’re probably wondering what metrics to add to your awesome client dashboards, right?